dmbarbour/wikilon/docs/NetworkModel.md

         type Self = Context → Capability

-An AVM must acquire access to a `Self` function at some point, otherwise it cannot model query-response patterns and callbacks and cannot secure its own state.
+An AVM will generally acquire access to a `Self` function at some point.
+Otherwise it cannot model query-response patterns and callbacks, and cannot secure its own state.
 A `Self` function is provided as part of the *AVM Life Cycle*.

 *Aside:* If we model a hierarchical network, a local context may additionally include heuristic network-layer attributes: priority, idempotence, safety in the HTTP sense, etc..
 No new features are needed.